 Only certain pesticides are approved for being applied from the air.
-The specific legal obligations you must meet before, during and after applying a pesticide from the air, as well as details of the consultation process needed to keep the risk to the environment as low as possible, are set out in annex I. You can get guidance notes on spraying pesticides from aircraft from the Environment Agency.
+The specific legal obligations you must meet before, during and after applying a pesticide from the air, as well as details of the consultation process needed to keep the risk to the environment as low as possible, are set out in annex G.

-3.8.13 Invasive weeds
+3.8.13 INVASIVE WEEDS